 Broken Aesop: "A Bully for Parker" seems to constantly promote the message that it is wrong to hold grudges, especially when Parker's attempt to get back at a bully at a school reunion goes horribly for her.
-However, Parker really was not looking for revenge as much as self-defense, since she thought the bully was setting up a prank to humiliate her.
+However, Parker really was not looking for revenge as much as self-defense, since she thought the bully was not genuinely reformed and setting up a prank to humiliate her.

-Eagleland Osmosis: The characters randomly discuss the Bible belt, the War on Terror, illegal immigration, and Dee once tried to obtain a pardon from the President, despite being a Canadian show.
-Of course, it is possible the show is set in the U.S.
+Eagleland Osmosis: The characters randomly discuss the Bible belt, the War on Terror, illegal immigration, and Dee once tried to obtain a pardon from the President—but it is entirely possible that the show may take place in the United States despite technically being a Canadian series.

 Earn Your Happy Ending: The season 2 finale sets up that Simon will end up in a happy marriage with Chicago and a succesful movie producer.

 Eats Babies: Seeing a very fat woman at Parker's high school reunion say she's "...had three kids" to explain her weight increase since high school causes Chicago to whisper "...for dinner".
 After the woman says she watches The Dee Show with her kids all the time, Chicago whispers again "So she didn't eat them?".

 Even so, she's like an evil version of either of them.

 Fiery Redhead: Even though she wears a wig, Dee is this literally.